What’s the matter?

 Furthermore, based on the existing scientific theories – postulations about the ‘big bang’ and the whole ‘creation theory’, etc. the universe is not actually behaving as it should.

 Most scientific calculations are based on measuring the physical motion of matter.
-According to movement of physical particles (big or small) physicists create equations that help us predict the behavioural nature of certain events.
+According to the movement of physical particles (big or small), physicists create equations that help us predict the behavioural nature of certain events.
 Events such as how the universe began, for instance.
 And, for that matter, where it’s all heading for us.

 Not only is dark matter invisible, but it can pass through solid objects.